OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     });
     ```

-1. Sideload the add-in and toggle the visibility of the task pane by pressing Ctrl+Shift+UpArrow and Ctrl+Shift+DownArrow.
+Following the previous steps lets your add-in toggle the visibility of the task pane by pressing **Ctrl+Shift+Up arrow key** and **Ctrl+Shift+Down arrow key**.
+This is the same behavior as shown in the [Add keyboard shortcuts to an Office Add-in tutorial](../tutorials/keyboard-shortcuts-tutorial.md).

 An example of a simple add-in that uses several custom keyboard shortcuts is at [shortcut-sample-revision1](https://github.com/OfficeDev/testing-assets/tree/master/addins/shortcut-sample-revision1).